hsen-hash/OpinionMiningTwitter/README.md

 Negations should be handled appropriately to get the contextual information of a sentence.
 If the opinion word is in negative relation, then its priority score is reversed for negation handling purpose.</p>

-<h3>ASPECT EXTRACTION</h3>
-<p>Aspects are the important words told in a speech.
-The aspects for a particular domain are identified through the training process.
-An aspect may be a single word or a phrase.
-In order to extract the aspect, searching of noun and noun phrases of the reviews are needed.</p>